Coronavirus updates: Latest COVID-19 numbers and updates in the Delaware Valley

 6:00 p.m.

-Burlington County, New Jersey schools to close for a month beginning Monday, March 16, to be reevaluated on April 17.
+Schools in Burlington County, New Jersey to close for a month beginning Monday, March 16, to be reevaluated on April 17.

 5:30 p.m.